yegor256/blog/_posts/2015/mar/2015-03-16-technical-glossaries.md

 everything I can say is so obvious that I doubt anyone would be interested in reading it.
 Anyway, I will try.

+{% quote A detailed and accurate glossary saves a reader a lot of time %}

 A glossary (a.k.a. vocabulary) is a list of terms used by the project that is usually included at the beginning of the technical specification document.
 Ideally, every technical term used in the document should be